Humcha Jain temples: Architecture

 The noteworthy architecture of the Humcha Basadi comprises temples classified as either early phase or later phase, based on the architectural style of each.
 The early phase temples include a square Vimana with a small antarala and a closed mahamandapa, which is broader than the garbhagriha, and include pillars with ornate carvings.
 The later phase temples are constructed in a rectangular shape, crowned with Brahmachanda Sikhara in an incorporated built-in Dravidian style.
 The Makara torana is an important feature of the architectural style of the Santara period.

 Panchkuta Basadi, originally known as Urdhvitilaka (glory of the world) according to inscriptions, is the largest temple in Humcha.
 The temple was built in the Chalukyan style in 1077 CE by Chattaladevi, the wife of Kaduvetti, a Kadava (Pallava dynasty) chief.
+Chattaladevi commissioned the temple under the spiritual guidance of Acharya Vijaya Bhattaraka.
+Inscriptions praise the monument as Urvitilaka Jinalaya.
 Panchkuta Basadi derives its name from five garbhagriha inside the temple.
 These five share a common plinth arranged in a row to form a navaranga, mahamandapa, and mukhamandapa in common.
 In front of the temple are two small shrines dedicated to Parshvanatha and Bahubali.
 Only three idols – of Neminatha, Shantinatha, and Parshvanatha – remain of the original five in the garbhagriha of Panchkuta Basadi.
 The navaranga of the temple consists of ten ankanaswith and three doors, and it houses images of yaksha and yakshi Jwalamalini.

 Before Panchkuta Basadi is a tall, ornate pillar called a manastambha; this one is known for its architectural details and is considered the best example of Jain architectural style.
+The pillar was commissioned along with the Panchakuta Basadi by Chattaladevi in 1077 CE.
+It rises to approximately 40 ft and stands on a decorated, tiered stone platform.
 The pillar stands on a three-tiered platform; the lowest tier displays carvings of four elephants at the four corners and another four elephants on the four faces, which are oriented to the cardinal directions; reliefs of lions appear between the elephants.
 A statue of Brahmadeva surmounts the pillar as the guardian yaksha.

 Pâḷiyakka Basadi is ruined temple constructed in 878 CE (Shaka year 800) according to an inscription dated 950 CE.
 Guḍḍada Basadi, dedicated to Bahubali, was constructed in 898 CE during the reign of Vikramaditya VI.
 There is another 10th century ruins of a Jain basadi believed to be dedicated to Chandraprabha.